MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Hide the Back button in the Open dialog box.
 This policy setting lets you remove new features added in Microsoft Windows 2000 Professional, so the Open dialog box appears as it did in Windows NT 4.0 and earlier.
 This policy setting affects only programs that use the standard Open dialog box provided to developers of Windows programs.

 If you enable this policy setting, the Back button is removed from the standard Open dialog box.